A former teacher of digital media studies in the UK, Paul now lives and works as a freelance writer in Florida, USA.

 As e-commerce is becoming such an important part of many peoples' lives, I thought it would be interesting and useful to list the relative merits and downsides of this still relatively recent phenomenon.

 You can shop from the comfort of your own home, your workplace, or virtually anywhere.
-All you need is a device to search for and view the products that you are interested in (usually a computer, tablet, or smartphone), plus some form of internet access, and a convenient address where you can receive the goods that you order.
+All you need is a device that's connected to the internet and a convenient address where you can receive the goods that you order.

 You have a maximum amount of choice when buying products via the internet.
 You are not limited to what an individual store sells or stocks.
-If a product exists, then you will almost certainly be able to buy it online somewhere, and often you will also get options of purchasing a product that is in a used condition, as well as new.
+If a product exists, then you will almost certainly be able to buy it online somewhere.

 3. International Availability